Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions

-Experimentally, a broad single-peak $d$-wave Feshbach resonance corresponding to the incident channel $^{87}$Rb$\mid f=1, m_f=-1\rangle$ + $^{85}$Rb$\mid f=2, m_f=-2\rangle$ was observed at a magnetic field of approximately $423~\mathrm{G}$ at a temperature of 16 $\mu$K. Two-channel quantum defect calculations that make use of analytical solutions of van der Waal's potential \cite{gao1998,gao-analytical} predicts this broad resonance at 440.9 G \cite{you2017}.
-Our 6-channel calculations yield resonance at 424.1 G which is much closer to the experimentally found resonant field value.
-Experimentally, it was further observed that on lowering the temperature to 1.2 $\mu$K, the single broad peak had been split into two peaks.
-On further lowering of the temperature to $0.4~\mu\mathrm{K}$, the resonance structure evolves into three peaks.
+Experimentally, a broad single-peak $d$-wave Feshbach resonance \cite{you2017} associated with the incident channel $^{87}$Rb$\,|f=1, m_f=-1\rangle + {}^{85}$Rb$\;|f=2, m_f=-2\rangle$ was observed at a magnetic field of approximately $423~\mathrm{G}$ at a temperature of $16~\mu\mathrm{K}$.
+Two-channel quantum defect theory calculations, which employ analytical solutions of the van der Waals potential~\cite{gao1998,gao-analytical}, predict this broad resonance at $440.9~\mathrm{G}$~\cite{you2017}.
+In contrast, our six-channel calculations yield a resonance position at $424.1~\mathrm{G}$, in much closer agreement with the experimentally observed value.
+Experimentally, it was further found that upon lowering the temperature to $1.2~\mu\mathrm{K}$, the single broad resonance peak splits into two distinct peaks.
+With a further reduction of the temperature to $0.4~\mu\mathrm{K}$, the resonance structure evolves into three peaks.
 In addition, as the temperature is reduced to $1.2~\mu\mathrm{K}$, both resonant peaks exhibit shifts toward higher magnetic fields.

-In figure \ref{split} we show the effect of the spin-spin interaction on $\sigma_d$ as a function of $B$, illustrating the splitting of the $d$-wave Feshbach resonance due to spin–spin interactions.
-The effect of spin--spin interactions is manifested at a lower energy $E = 25 \mu$K in the form of a three-peak structure in the resonance near 424.1 G. The left peak is due to the $m_l=0$, while the middle and the right peaks account for the $|m_l|= 1$ and $|m_l|= 2$, respectively.
+In Figure \ref{split}, we present $\sigma_d$ as a function of $B$, illustrating the splitting of the $d$-wave Feshbach resonance due to spin–spin interactions.
+The effect of spin--spin interactions is manifested at a lower energy $E = 25$ $\mu$K in the form of a triplet three-peak structure in the resonance near 424.1 G. The left peak is due to the $m_\ell=0$, while the middle and the right peaks account for the $|m_\ell|= 1$ and $|m_\ell|= 2$, respectively.